crsandoval/PEP-2020/week_1/README.md

 `git version 2.25.1.windows.1`

-Then the installation was a success!
+then the installation was a success!

 At this point you will have Git installed.
 You can bring up “git bash” either from your start menu, or from the right click menu on any folder